-The school year is coming to a close, but I didn’t want it to end without sharing one more summary of the school lunches I’ve been packing and posting on my Facebook page this year (almost daily!).
+The school year is coming to a close, but I didn’t want it to end without sharing one more installment for the School Lunch Roundup Series, showing what I’ve been packing and posting on my Facebook page this year (almost daily!).
 And as summer is upon us I want to make it clear that these lunch ideas could go far beyond just the school cafeteria.
 I find myself packing food for the kids all summer long for outdoor picnics, day camps, long road trips, zoo outings, museum visits, and afternoons at the pool.
 The plastic divided containers (pictured below) are perfect for all of these occasions and are an especially great way to keep road trip lunches mess-free (and waste-free) since the containers serve as your “plate” once you take off the lid.
 I hope your summer is full of fun activities and travel plans!

 To learn more about the lunches we pack here are some links to get you started…

 - Our favorite school lunch supplies including the pictured plastic Ziploc divided containers (each compartment is leak-proof).